essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/deploy-and-solve.md

 ## Constructing Solutions for Apps

-Rather than manually writing JSON files to construct solutions and interact with constracts, it will be more common to automatically create solutions from application code.
+Rather than manually writing JSON files to construct solutions and interact with contracts, it will be more common to automatically create solutions from application code.

 In the following chapter, we will demonstrate how to do so with the